 Recently Arrested for DUI in Utah?

-The picture of the old typewriter-looking thing on the lower right is the Intoxilyzer 8000.
 If you have been arrested for DUI in Utah you may recognize it because it is the breath test machine currently used by Utah law enforcement agencies to test the Blood Alcohol Content (BAC) of people arrested for DUI.
 The Intoxilyzer 8000 can be affected by numerous things such as:

 - Interference from smartphones, cell phone networks, and radio signals.
 These types of signals are found almost everywhere these days.

 - Mouth alcohol-alcohol that may be found in the mouth that is not yet absorbed into the blood stream.
 Alcohol may be deposited in your mouth due to something as innocent as belching or using breath spray.

 - The Intoxilyzer 8000 measures breath alcohol only 4 times per minute, while other models measure it up to 10 times per minute, making the Intoxilyzer 8000 less accurate.

 - Some courts in other states including Florida, Arizona, and Ohio have recently found the Intoxilyzer 8000 to be unreliable and inadmissible as evidence at trial!
 Law enforcement agencies in other states have stopped using they Intoxilyzer 8000, switching to more reliable breath test machines.